The Presentation of Self in Everyday Life and the Interface as Stage

 The Social Stage

 Goffman's theater metaphor is sometimes mistaken for cynicism, as if every social act were fake.
 The better reading is sharper.
 Social life requires staging because shared reality is fragile.
-A classroom, clinic, office, dinner, protest, livestream, chatbot session, or hiring interview only works when participants can infer what kind of situation they are in and what role each person is expected to play.
+A classroom, clinic, office, dinner, protest, livestream, chatbot session, or hiring interview only works when participants can infer what kind of situation they are in, who counts as the audience, and what role each person is expected to play.

 That makes performance a coordination system.
 A teacher's authority, a doctor's calm, a manager's confidence, a friend's intimacy, or a user's competence is not produced by words alone.
 It depends on timing, setting, audience, costume, records, tools, institutional backing, and the ability to keep contradictory contexts apart.